-Dear Pastor Claudio:
+Dear Commissioner Marcoux:

-You recently submitted a nomination to the Historic Preservation Commission for historic designation for the above property.
+A nomination was recently submitted to the Historic Preservation Commission for historic designation for the above property.
 The nomination appears to be complete.

 The Commission will schedule a public hearing on the nomination and you will be notified by certified mail of the date, time and location at least 25 days before the hearing.